Before coming to class, please read our Policies page.

 To advance to Level 3, students must demonstrate competency in:

-- Solid egg beater/dancer footlocks in the air
+- Dancer footlocks in the air

 - Inside knee hook into thigh lock/hitch in the air (both left and right side) with minimal sliding and familiarity with a basic thigh lock swing seat sequence

-- Smooth crossback straddle/straddleback in the air
+- Smooth crossback straddle and inversion in the air

 If you feel that you meet the requirements to advance to level 3, please let an instructor know after class and they will be able to test you in to level 3.